 1. Our culture is currently too disembodied and fear-based to apply such an open concept to health and well being.

 The realities of health and wellness industry messaging offer little to none of the simplicity and choice suggested by the "eat less, move more" mantra.
 Dive into any health related website, book, blog or podcast and more often than not you will find preachers of very specific, often extremist and disembodied approaches to food and exercise.
-Undoubtedly you will find some version of a rule book that lays out” good” vs “bad” and then a purchasable way to stick with the good and avoid the bad.
+Undoubtedly you will find some version of a rule book that lays out” good” vs “bad” and then something you can purchase in order to stick with the good and avoid the bad.
 The reason for this, I believe, is that as disconnected humans, we actually have no bloody idea what to do with such broad suggestions.
 Dogmatic and externally based approaches to food and exercise are attractive and continue to be the norm because we struggle so mightily to get in touch with the deeper needs and desires that should serve as our compass.
 To add to that, even in moments when we do feel that delicious electric pulse of connection, we are instantly told that it is not be trusted.
 No wonder we're so confused about how move and eat, the system is rigged and raises us this way.

 2. The mantra is problematic in that it completely ignores psycho-emotional and social aspects of health.